Author: joyanceshalomjames

 • Missing rib!

-They say the manufacturer or the maker known the best and so it was with man.
+They say the manufacturer or the maker knows the best and so it was with man.
 After Yahweh made man in His own likeness, He knew it was not good for Adam to be alone.
-Adam had all of creations best unravel (some choose to call it evolution) before his eyes in Eden and still Yahweh said there is yet no helper just right for him.
+Adam had all of the creation’s best unravel (some choose to call it evolution) before his eyes in Eden and still Yahweh said there is yet no helper just right for him.
 Finally, Adam missed a rib and found the one whom he acknowledged as “one”, bone from his bone and flesh from his flesh.
-We see God at work when man was sleeping, beauty unspeakable, made in His likeness and whom He thought was just right for Adam.
+We see God at work when man was asleep, beauty unspeakable, made in His likeness and whom He thought was just right for Adam.
 He was probably dreaming when God was at work with Eve and all he could dream of after that day was her beauty perhaps.

 Finding your missing rib is no mean feat and I found mine when I was not looking for it (read sleeping akin to Adam).
 I found my “One”, Shalom Elsy Philip in the summer of 2016 and we were finally pronounced man & wife on August the 15th 2017, little more than a year since we got to know each other.
 It needed a lot of divine intervention to convince my missing rib and probably a bit of divine “deep sleep” for me (similar to what He used for Adam).